Frequently Asked Questions

 Q. Do you use fluoride on my pet’s teeth?

-A. No, we use a holistic paste made with essential oils.
+A. No, we use an organic holistic paste safe for pets.

 Q. Can you tell me how frequently my pet should be seen for a dental cleaning?

-A. Not without first seeing your pet and knowing your pet’s medical history and existing oral health.
+A. The usual standard is 1-2 times per year.
+All pets have a different genetic make up and different oral issues so without first seeing your pet and knowing your pet’s medical history and existing oral health, it is difficult to know for sure what would be the best frequency.
 We also would need to do an initial cleaning to establish a point of reference for future cleanings.

 Q. How do you do it?